aspose-words/Aspose.Words-Products/words/java/redaction/docx/_index.md

 {{% blocks/products/pf/agp/content h2="How to Redact DOCX File Using Java" %}}

- In order to redact DOCX file, weвЂ™ll use [Aspose.Words for Java](https://products.aspose.com/words/java) API which is a feature-rich, powerful and easy to use redaction API for Java platform.
+ In order to redact DOCX file, we’ll use
+ [Aspose.Words for Java](https://products.aspose.com/words/java)
+ API which is a feature-rich, powerful and easy to use redaction API for Java platform.
 You can download its latest version directly from
  [Maven](https://repository.aspose.com/webapp/#/artifacts/browse/tree/General/repo/com/aspose/aspose-words)